BernhardHumm/AAI/manuscript/01_Introduction.md

 %% "Watson Jeopardy" by Source.
 Licensed under Fair use via Wikipedia - https://en.wikipedia.org/wiki/File:Watson_Jeopardy.jpg#/media/File:Watson_Jeopardy.jpg

+In 2012, the ImageNet Large Scale Visual Recognition Challenge marked a turning point in AI history.
+A deep convolutional neural network called *AlexNet*, developed by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton, dramatically outperformed all previous models in image classification.
+It reduced the top-5 error rate by more than 10 percentage points, showcasing the power of deep learning on large datasets.
+This breakthrough demonstrated that neural networks, when trained with sufficient data and computational power, could rival human-level perception in visual tasks.
+The success of AlexNet ignited a wave of innovation across computer vision, speech recognition, and natural language processing.
+It also accelerated GPU adoption for AI workloads and laid the foundation for modern architectures like ResNet and Transformers.
+The ImageNet moment is widely credited with launching the deep learning revolution.

 Go is a complex board game that requires intuition, creative and strategic thinking.
 It has long been considered a difficult challenge in AI and is considerably more difficult to solve than chess.
 In 2015, AlphaGo, a computer Go program developed by Google DeepMind, played a five-game Go match with the 18-time world champion [Lee Sedol](https://en.wikipedia.org/wiki/AlphaGo_versus_Lee_Sedol).
 The received  high media attention.
 AlphaGo won all but the fourth game.
 This was considered another breakthrough in AI.

 See Fig. 1.6.